QuentinSoftpaw/ForestCritterStudios/README.md

 # Violet Sun

-Violet Sun is Forest Critter Studios' debut upcoming project.
+Violet Sun is Forest Critter Studios' upcoming debut project.
 It's a work-in-progress, and I've laid out some of that progress here!
 The fastest way to get a grips on what the game's up to is to watch these two gameplay update videos I made to share with friends!
-Drink it up.

-<iframe width="560" height="315" src="https://youtu.be/faL_9wo1nGw"
-        title="YouTube video player" frameborder="0"
-        allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture"
-        allowfullscreen></iframe>
+They're only short.

+{% include youtube.html id="faL_9wo1nGw" %}

+{% include youtube.html id="I_QzhXlYXPE" %}

+## Other media